NunatuKavut: Organization

-In 1985, the Labrador Métis Association (LMA) was established to represent the NunatuKavummiut.
+In 1985, the Labrador Métis Association (LMA) was established to represent the members, now NunatuKavummiut.
 In 1998, the LMA became the Labrador Métis Nation (LMN).
 The NunatuKavummiut are today represented by the NunatuKavut Community Council, which was formed in 2010 from its predecessor, the LMN.
 This was partly to reflect its new membership criteria, partly to avoid confusion with the Métis Nation of West Canada, and partly to reflect the Inuit heritage of its members.
 The NCC is an associate member of the Congress of Aboriginal Peoples along with other non-Status Aboriginal groups.

 In 1991, the Labrador Métis Association's first land claim was rejected.
 In 1996, a report by the Royal Commission on Aboriginal Peoples stated that the Labrador Metis had all the features of a distinct Aboriginal group, and would be theoretically able to accept the rights and powers of nationhood.
-In 2007, the Court of Appeal of Newfoundland and Labrador found that the Labrador Métis Nation had a "credible but [as yet] unproven claim" to Indigenous rights, which means the Crown has a duty to a low level of consultation with the group on Indigenous issues.
+In 2007, the Court of Appeal of Newfoundland and Labrador found that the Labrador Métis Nation had a "credible but unproven claim" to Indigenous rights, which means the Crown has a duty to a low level of consultation with the group on Indigenous issues.
 Since then, the NCC has engaged with a number of projects which affect the NunatuKavummiut, although this is limited by their lack of federal recognition.

 In 2019, NCC president Todd Russell signed a memorandum of understanding with then Crown-Indigenous Relations Minister, Carolyn Bennett.
 The memorandum of understanding was a non-binding document that said, "Canada has recognized NCC as an Indigenous collective".
-This triggered a legal challenge by other Indigenous groups, which was dismissed on the basis that the memorandum of understanding was the start of a process towards potential federal recognition, and did not grant Indigenous rights in itself.
+This triggered a legal challenge by other Indigenous groups, specifically the Innu Nation, in federal court which was dismissed in 2024 on the basis that the memorandum of understanding was the start of a process towards potential federal recognition, and did not grant Indigenous rights in itself.

 As a part of its land claim, the NunatuKavut Community Council asserts that the Muskrat Falls and Lower Churchill hydroelectric project fall on their territory.
-The Lower Churchill hydroelectric project injunction was rejected in 2019 by the Newfoundland supreme court.
+The Lower Churchill hydroelectric project injunction was rejected in 2011 by the Supreme Court of Newfoundland and Labrador.

+In September 2026, Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC) terminated the 2019 Memorandum of Understanding (MOU) and rights-recognition process with the NCC, concluding that their historical claims did not meet the legal criteria for Section 35 Aboriginal rights under the Constitution Act, 1982.

 The NCC is led by an elected council, including 16 councillors and four executives (a president, vice president, elder and executive member at large).